What Can I Do With Old Paint?

 DO NOT . . .

 Pour paint down the drain.
 Many chemicals in paint may not be treated by sewage treatment plants or septic systems.
-The untreated chemicals may be discharged to rivers and streams and contaminate these waters.
+The untreated chemicals may be discharged into rivers and streams and contaminate these waters.
 Fish, wildlife, plants, and humans can be adversely affected.

 Throw paint in the trash when it's in liquid form!
 Eventually, most household trash is compacted, releasing paint from the can, causing problems in garbage trucks, the Resource Recovery Plant, and landfills.
-In the plant, paint will be tracked over the tipping floor and and equipment.
+In the plant, the paint will be tracked over the tipping floor and equipment.
 In the landfill, it can seep down through the garbage, mixing with rainwater and other liquids forming a leachate which may eventually contaminate groundwater, and groundwater is Iowa's major source of drinking water!

 YOU CAN . . .

-Buy only the amount of paint you need for a project.
+Buy only the amount of paint you need for a project

 Give unused paint to someone else who can use it (a neighbor, community theater group, low-income agency, parks systems, schools, etc.).

 TO SAFELY DISPOSE OF WATER-BASED PAINT . . .